UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_05_functional_programming_part_1.md

     [{'args': (3, 4), 'kwargs': {}, 'result': 7}]

-on this note, when returning some form of wrapper fucntion it is usually a good idea to make use that the wrapping function returns the same interface as the wrapped one, otherwise it could create some confusion.
+on this note, when returning some form of wrapper fucntion it is usually a good idea to make sure that the wrapping function returns the same interface as the wrapped one, otherwise it could create some confusion.

 This can be done using `from functools import wraps`